On Walkup's class ${\cal K}(d)$ and a minimal triangulation of $(S^3 \times \rotatebox{90}{\ltimes} S^1)^{\#3}$: Results

 Notice that the permutation $\prod_{i = 1}^5 (a_i, b_i, c_i)(a_i^{\prime}, b_i^{\prime}, c_i^{\prime})$ is an automorphism of order 3 in $B^5_{30}$ which induces the automorphism $\prod_{i = 1}^5 (a_i, b_i, c_i)$ of $M^4_{15}$.
 Observe that the degrees of the edges in $M^4_{15}$ are given by the following two tables (and the above automorphism):

-These tables clearly shows that the full automorphism group of $M^4_{15}$ is of order 3.
+These tables clearly show that the full automorphism group of $M^4_{15}$ is of order 3.
 By Proposition \ref{P1}, the face vector of $M^4_{15}$ is $(15, 105, 230, 240, 96)$.
 The following is an explicit list of the 96 facets of $M^4_{15}$.

 If we take the simplices $\delta$, $\alpha_1, \dots, \alpha_8$, $\lambda_1, \dots, \lambda_8$, $\gamma_1, \dots, \gamma_8$ given above as positively oriented simplices then that gives a coherent orientation on $B^5_{30}$.
 This orientation gives a coherent orientation on $S^4_{30}$ in which $b_5^{\prime}c_2c_3c_4c_5$, $a_1c_3c_4c_5c_1$, $a_1c_4c_5c_1c_2$, $a_1c_5c_1c_2c_3$, $a_2c_1c_2c_3c_4$, $a_5c_2^{\prime}c_3^{\prime}c_4^{\prime}c_5^{\prime}$, $a_3c_3^{\prime}c_4^{\prime}c_5^{\prime}c_1^{\prime}$, $a_3c_4^{\prime}c_5^{\prime}c_1^{\prime}c_2^{\prime}$, $a_3c_5^{\prime}c_1^{\prime}c_2^{\prime}c_3^{\prime}$, $a_3c_1^{\prime}c_2^{\prime}c_3^{\prime}c_4^{\prime}$ are positively oriented.